Roger L. Peterson, PhD, ABPPProfessor and Distinguished Senior Scholar

 BA, (Major: English; Minor: Social Relations) 1966 Harvard University

 Received his doctorate in clinical psychology from Purdue University in 1971 after an internship at Duke University Medical Center, and his BA in English from Harvard University.
-Dr. Peterson has a Diplomate in Clinical Psychology, American Board of Professional Psychology.
-He has strong interests social cognitive theory, pragmatic constructionism, epistemology, aging, and clinical training, education, and service delivery policy.
+Dr. Peterson is a Diplomate in Clinical Psychology, American Board of Professional Psychology.
+He has strong interests social cognitive theory; pragmatic constructionism; epistemology; aging; and clinical training, education, and service delivery policy.
 Dr. Peterson is past president of the National Council of Schools and Programs of Professional Psychology (NCSPP) in which he has held a variety of roles and has chaired NCSPP national conferences on the core curriculum and on educational standards (with Donald R. Peterson).
-He was a member of the Committee on Accreditation of the American Psychological Association from 1999–2004, was the “at large” representative to the new Commission on Accreditation for 2008-2009, and has occupied the NCSPP seat beginning in 2010.
+He was a member of the Committee on Accreditation of the American Psychological Association from 1999-2004, was the at large representative to the new Commission on Accreditation for 2008-2009, and occupied the NCSPP seat 2010-2012.

-In 2008, Dr. Peterson won the National Council of Schools and Programs of Professional Psychology (NCSPP) Distinguished Professional Psychologist Award for Exemplary Contributions to Professional Psychology Education.
-Read about Dr. Peterson's 2009 award.
+In 2009, Dr. Peterson won the National Council of Schools and Programs of Professional Psychology (NCSPP) Distinguished Professional Psychologist Award for Exemplary Contributions to Professional Psychology Education.
+In January 2014, he was presented with an American Psychological Association Presidential Citation.

-Dr. Peterson is a licensed psychologist in New Hampshire and is in independent practice (rogerlpeterson.com) in Keene, New Hampshire, where he sees individuals and couples.
+Since Dr. Peterson earned his degree, the practice of clinical psychology has always been an important part of his professional life.
+He is a licensed psychologist in New Hampshire.
+After eleven years at a university counseling center before his time at Antioch, he is now in independent practice (rogerlpeterson.com) in Keene, New Hampshire.
+He sees individuals and couples with a special focus on geropsychology (consistent with the advanced elective he teaches at Antioch).
 He practices from a cognitive interpersonal perspective.
 He is listed in the National Register of Health Service Providers in Psychology.